Twin's twin Tyler Rogers helps fuel San Francisco Giants' remarkable success

 "It is true,'' Tyler said.
 "The first two or three people that asked, I explained to them I was Taylor's twin brother, but as people kept asking, and I got more beers in me, I started saying, 'I decided to drink beer tonight instead of pitch' — something like that.''

 No such leisure time for pranks now.
-Tyler entered Tuesday leading the National League with 60 appearances.
+Tyler leads the National League with 60 appearances.
 He has a 1.95 ERA and nine walks in 60 innings.

 "There's a tradition of submariners — Dan Quisenberry, Kent Tekulve, Chad Bradford — being available every day, if needed, and I try to uphold that,'' Tyler said.
 "I throw two kinds of fastballs, a breaking pitch, and try to throw strikes.''